agaffar74/Console-Finances/README.md

 # Console-Finances

+# Project Description:
 Creating code for analyzing the financial records of a company from a given financial dataset in the starter/index.js file.

+## Technology Useed
-## JavaScript Code to ananlyze to records to calculate each of the following:
+The Project is written in Javascript code and HTML to ananlyze to records to calculate each of the following:

 - The total number of months included in the dataset.